robertmuth/Cwerg/README.md

 ## Project Status

-* the supported part of the C language is whatever is in Tests/*c (missing are typedef, union, ...)
+* the supported part of the C language is whatever is in Tests/*c
+* no backend
-* basic symbol table in place
+* basic symbol table
-* basic type annotations work
+* basic type annotations

 ## Survey of other open source c-compiler projects